Federico Chiesa: 2021 UEFA Nations League Finals

 On 6 October, Chiesa assisted Lorenzo Pellegrini's goal in a 2–1 home defeat to Spain in the semi-finals of the 2020–21 UEFA Nations League.
 On 10 October, he won a penalty from which Domenico Berardi scored the match–winning goal to give Italy a 2–1 home victory over Belgium in the bronze medal match of the 2021 UEFA Nations League Finals.

+Euro 2024

+Chiesa was selected in the final squad for UEFA Euro 2024 and started in three of the team's four matches in an eventual round of 16 exit from the competition.

+World Cup Qualifiers 2025

+In September 2025, under new Italy coach Gennaro Gattuso, Chiesa was not included in the squad for the 2026 FIFA World Cup qualifiers against Estonia and Israel.
+Both the player and coach confirmed it was a mutual decision, with Chiesa stating he did not yet feel ready to return.

 Style of play

-Regarded as a promising young prospect, Chiesa is a talented, fast, skillful, and hardworking player, with good technique, a short stature, and a slender build.
-Possessing good stamina, acceleration, and dribbling skills, he usually plays as a right winger, a position which enables him to create goalscoring opportunities for teammates, especially by crossing the ball into the penalty box with his stronger right foot.
-He is also capable of scoring goals himself, and can play on the left wing, a role which allows him to beat opponents with the ball in one on one situations, and cut into the center to shoot on goal with his stronger foot, in particular from outside of the penalty area, despite also being an accurate striker of the ball with his left foot.
+Chiesa is a talented, fast, skilful, and hardworking player, with good technique, a short stature, and a slender build.
+Possessing good stamina, acceleration, and dribbling skills, he usually plays as a right winger, he is also capable of playing effectively on the left wing.